 Over 3,400 branches of 26 PSBs closed or merged in last 5 years: RTI

-Over 3,400 branches of 26 public sector banks (PSBs) have been either closed or merged during the last five financial years due to a merger under the consolidation exercise in the banking space, revealed an RTI query.
-Of this, 75 percent of the affected branches belong to the country's biggest lender State Bank of India (SBI).
+Over 3,400 branches of 26 public sector banks (PSBs) have been either closed or merged during the last five financial years due to merger under the consolidation exercise in the banking space, revealed an RTI query.
+Of this, 75 per cent of the affected branches belong to the country's biggest lender State Bank of India (SBI).

 To a query under the Right to Information (RTI) Act filed by a Neemuch-based activist Chandrashekhar Gaud, the Reserve Bank of India (RBI) informed that 26 PSBs of the country either closed or merged 90 branches during FY 2014-15, 126 branches in 2015-16, 253 branches in 2016-17, 2,083 branches in 2017-18 and 875 branches during 2018-19.
 The RTI information came out at a time when the Centre is planning to consolidate 10 PSBs into four mega state-owned lenders.